Exceptional sequences and rooted labeled forests: Rooted labeled forests

 First, consider the connected case, i.e., $F$ is a tree.
 Let $v_r$ be the root of $F$, i.e., $F=T_r$.
 Let $v_{i_1},v_{i_2},\cdots,v_{i_k}$ be the children of the root $v_r$.
-Without loss of generality, we may choose the labels so that
+Since the subscripts $i_j$ are distinct integers different from $r$ we may choose the labels so that